DenverArtMuseum/her-brush/content/artists.md

 Ōishi Junkyō had begun a promising career as a *geigi* dancer in Osaka, but at age seventeen, she survived a brutal attack wherein both of her arms were severed.
 After recovering from her injuries, she worked in a traveling theatrical group, singing ballads, dancing, and performing comical storytelling.
 One day, after watching a canary feed its chicks with its beak, she was inspired to try to write by holding a brush in her mouth.
 She retired from the stage shortly thereafter and devoted herself to the study of painting and poetry.

 Junkyō married the calligrapher-painter Yamaguchi Sōhei (1882–1961) in 1912 and had two children.
 The couple later divorced, and Junkyō supported herself and her children through painting and calligraphy.
 She also offered a counseling service for people with disabilities.
 In 1933, at age forty-five, she officially took the tonsure at Kongobūji on Mount Kōya.
 Three years later, she moved into the Shingon temple Kanshūji in Yamashina, where she continued to counsel people with disabilities and teach about Buddhism.
-In 1947, she Junkyō founded the small temple of Bukkōin, where she lived the rest of her life.
+In 1947, Junkyō founded the small temple of Bukkōin, where she lived the rest of her life.

 ### Okuhara Seiko 奥原晴湖
 1837–1913